loonwerks/CASE/TA5/tool-assessment-4/basic/tutorial/readme.md

   * [Overview of Auto-generated Application Code Templates and Port-Communication APIs](#overview-of-auto-generated-application-code-templates-and-port-communication-apis)
 <!--table-of-contents_end-->

 This example supports the tutorial video **TODO: Insert Link** provided for this tool assessment.
-The example is a minor adaptation of the Event Data Port example provided in the Basic examples folder.
+The example is a minor adaptation of the [Event Data Port](../test_event_data_port_periodic_domains) example provided in the Basic Examples folder.

 This ReadMe file provides a text-based walkthrough of the example to complement the tutorial video (the walk-through is presented after the artifact overview below).